joular/WinPowerMonitor/README.md

 Power Monitor for Windows is a command line tool that read CPU's power consumption through RAPL's MSRs, and provides the power consumption of the CPU every second.

 Power Monitor for Windows depends on the [Windows RAPL driver by Hubblo](https://github.com/hubblo-org/windows-rapl-driver), and therefore require installing the driver first, and runs on Intel or AMD CPUs (since Ryzen).
+The easiest way to install the driver is to install the windows version of [Scaphandre](https://github.com/hubblo-org/scaphandre) tool from [this link directly](https://github.com/hubblo-org/scaphandre/releases/download/v1.0.0/scaphandre_v1.0.0_installer.exe) (release 1.0.0).

 Power Monitor for Windows was initially developed as part of [JoularJX](https://github.com/joular/joularjx), but is now its separate project.